For this tutorial we do not offer a free download of the pattern.

 Place double-sided tape on the widths of one of the P6 pieces (on the back of the leather).

-Glue one of the widths of P6 that has double-sided onto the width of the second P6 piece that does not have double-sided.
-Glue wrong side to right side, 1 cm.
+Glue one of the P6 widths that has double-sided tape to the width of the second P6 piece that does not have double-sided tape.
+Glue the wrong side to the right side, 1 cm apart.

 Then, sew the two P6 pieces together along the width that has just been glued.